avaframe/AvaFrame/docs/moduleAna1Tests.rst

 Dambreak test
 ===============

-The Dambreak test compares the results of the DFA simulation to the analytical solution of the "dam break" problem.
+The Dambreak test compares the results of DFA simulations to the analytical solution of the "dam break" problem.
 In this test, a granular mass (Coulomb material) is suddenly released from rest on an inclined plane.
 In the case of a depth integrated model as derived by Savage and Hutter, an analytical solution exists.
 This solution is described in :cite:`FaMa2012` and corresponds to a Riemann problem.